n3if/qrassh/README.md

 * Consolidate log files in a single repository
 * Add action mysql log
 * Move all functions from rassh to qrassh
-* Modification of listening interface to port 22:
+* Modification of listening interface to port 22 (already on branch remotelistener):
     ** qrassh.cfg.dist line 256
     *** listen_endpoints = tcp:2222:interface=0.0.0.0
 * Open communications from outside the host system